takeyamajp/docker-postfix/README.md

 https://www.unicode.org/cldr/charts/latest/verify/zones/en.html

 ## Message size limit
-The maximum size in bytes of a mail you can send. (include attached files)
+The maximum size in bytes of a mail you can send. (attached files included)
 Increase the value of MESSAGE_SIZE_LIMIT, if you send a mail of more than 10MB size.

 ## Username